COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Apr" >}}

+* Our paper "A Vector Angles-based Many-objective Particle Swarm Optimization Algorithm Using Archive" is accepted to Applied Soft Computing.
+Congratulations to Lei! `Apr 27`

 * Our paper "Vertical Distance Based Clonal Selection Mechanism for Multi-objective Immune Algorithm" is accepted to Swarm and Evolutionary Computation.
 Congratulations to Lingjie! `Apr 14`

 * Our paper on empirical study of various control mechanisms in interactive evolutionary multi-objective optimization is accepted to IEEE CEC 2021.
 Congratulations to Guiyu! `Apr 6`